 The aim of a loyalty programme is to encourage final purchasers to keep buying the same products and recommend them to their friends and family.
-In practice, profits from a loyalty programme are generated due to additional margin on the sales of products, achieved thanks to the loyalty programme.
+In practice, profits from a loyalty programme are generated due to an additional margin on the sales of products, achieved thanks to the loyalty programme.

-People who participate in a loyalty programme provide their data and give their consent to communicate with them, which leads to a dialogue.
-In this way, you can communicate with participants in line with the GDPR and the cost of reaching an individual participant is low.
+People who participate in a loyalty programme provide their data and give their consent to communicate with them, which leads to dialogue.
+In this way, you can communicate with participants in line with the GDPR, and the cost of reaching an individual participant is low.
 Participants are usually identified at the counter by presenting a bar code in their mobile application (or a plastic card), so the organiser has full access to key information on the structure of their shopping.